thenativeweb/roboter/README.md

 Before using tasks you need to select an environment, i.e. whether you are working on a `client` or a `server` project.
 For that provide the name of the environment to the `workOn` function.

 The environment you select defines what tasks are available to you.
-Anyway, there is an exception to the rule - the so-called *universal* tasks that work the same way on the client and on the server.
+The exception to the rule are the *universal* tasks that are available independent of the selected environment.

 ### Universal tasks